 Early childhood development

-All children ages of 0-5 years are progressively cared for through quality ECD services and in protective and nurturing family environments
+All children aged 0-5 years are progressively cared for through quality ECD services and in protective and nurturing family environments

 Early childhood – the first months and years of life – is the most important period of development in a child’s life.
-It is a time of rapid brain development, language, social, emotional, sensory and motor development.
+It is a time of rapid brain, language, social, emotional, sensory and motor development.
 It is when the foundation for that development and for lifelong learning is set.
-With this one-time-only window of opportunity, early childhood development and investment must be a priority of every family and the nation.
+With this one-time-only window of opportunity, early childhood development and investment must be a priority for every family and the country.

 34% of fathers engage in four or more activities that promote learning